-79 the dynamics of centre and border domains.
-However, empirical data of sorted circle
+79 the dynamics of central and border domains.
+Whereas existing empirical data of sorted circle

-80 dynamics consist so far only of point measurements (e.g. Hallet and Prestrud, 1986; Hallet,
+80 dynamics consist only of sparse point measurements (e.g. Hallet and Prestrud, 1986; Hallet,

-81 1998), while measurements of the three-dimensional surface displacement fields should be
+81 1998), measurements of the three-dimensional surface displacement fields and microtopography are

 82 feasible today – even over short timescales.
-Such data would be better suited to test these
+Such data would be considerably better suited to test these

-83 predictions.
-Questions arise also if and how the dynamics of the circles might be influenced
+83 predictions that the sparse data currently available.
+Orther questions also arise: 1) if and how the dynamics of the circles might be influenced

 84 by changes in the underlying frozen ground, such as changes in its thermal properties and

-85 structure, and related impacts on the ground hydrology.
+85 structure, and related impacts on the ground hydrology?
+How representative are the existing sparse data ?
 A comprehensive benchmark of

 86 present-day dynamics would aid research on this subject, which is linked to the potential